Recently updated on June 25th, 2024 at 09:21 am

 Once you venture towards the east, you are more on your own.
 The road quiets down the further from Reykjavik you get.
 Some of the best waterfalls are on this south coast.

-Seljalandsfoss – A tall waterfall that has a trail that takes you behind the roaring water.
+Seljalandsfoss – A tall waterfall with a trail that takes you behind the roaring water.
 You can see this beauty from the road, but it’s worth a quick stop.

 The Hidden Pool – Seljavallalaug – If you want to do a little more soaking in a more natural and quiet pool, you can hike back to this one.